Get Ready for Thunderstorms and Lightning

 Georgia's greatest threats from severe thunderstorms are damaging straight-line winds and large hail.
 Straight-line winds can reach speeds in excess of 100 mph and produce damage similar to a tornado.
 These winds occur about 19 days per year in Georgia and are most common in the spring and summer months, peaking in July.

-Lightning is a deadly by-product of thunderstorms, occuring mostly during the warmer months of June through September.
-Lightning kills an average of 100 people a year throughout the United States.
+Lightning is a deadly by-product of thunderstorms, occurring mostly during the warmer months of June through September.
+Lightning kills an average of 51 people a year throughout the United States.
 Protect yourself and your family by getting prepared today.
 You can find an American Sign Language video here with the steps to get ready for threats associated with thunderstorms and lightning.

 Prepare for Thunderstorms and Lightning